luigirazum/mv-pokeapp/README.md

   <br/>

   <h3><b>PokeApp</b></h3>
-  <p>This is a Single Page WebApp (API based) that show information about your favorite Pokemon, you can Like, Comment and even Reserve it for your next tournament.</p>
+  <p>This is a Single Page WebApp (API based) that shows information about your favorite Pokemon, you can Like a pokemon see its basic characteristics, it has a Description section where you can add a comment or see comments that other users have done, also you can Reserve your favorite Pokémon for your next tournament.</p>

 </div>